 Author’s note: Welcome, and thank you for your interest in my web site.
 Here you can find many things related to my trilogy, ‘Venice, East and West.’
 My trilogy comprises the books ‘Venetian Born,’ “Venetian Crucible,’ and ‘Land of Tribute.’

 My intention is to create on this website a dialogue with you who might have read my books or wish to buy them.
 Two books are available now, the first one,’Venetian Born’ due in June, 2020.
 As I share with you all I have learned on my twenty-year quest to understand this time period, I hope you can share your insights with me.
 Hopefully, you will find my anecdotal information interesting and informative which supports these books’ historical accuracy.

-What you will find, then, will be: An extensive glossary of both Venetian and Dutch terminology and customs, an extensive bibliography of what scholars call the ‘Early Modern Era,’ and numerous factoids that never made their way into the books.
+What you will find here will be: An extensive glossary of both Venetian and Dutch terminology and customs, an extensive bibliography of what scholars call the ‘Early Modern Era,’ and numerous factoids that never made their way into the books.

-These book is for anyone who likes what historical fiction can do to make history come alive, told from the close third person while also providing you with an overview and historical context that keeps the action going.
+These books are for anyone who likes what historical fiction can do to make history come alive, told from the close third person while also providing you with an overview and historical context that keeps the action going.
 For how history plays out is, in my opinion, much more fantastic than anyone could possibly make up.
 And, as in the case of this current epidemic we are going through now, you can see the veracity in what the ancient adage, “When one does not learn from the past, he is doomed to repeat its failures.”
 For why, at least first?–I ask, did the Italian government send its sick back home to their families, when their forefathers of 1630-31 learned from the plague of 1575-6 that it was such a disastrous thing to do?